Bullfighting: India

 Jallikattu, a type of bull-taming or bull-riding event, is practiced in the Indian state of Tamil Nadu.
 A bull is released into a crowd of people.
 Participants attempt to grab the bull's hump and either hold on for a determined distance or length of time or attempt to liberate a packet of money tied to the bull's horns.
 The practice was banned in 2014 by India's Supreme Court over concerns that bulls are sometimes mistreated prior to jallikattu events.
 Animal welfare investigations into the practice revealed that some bulls are poked with sticks and scythes, some have their tails twisted, some are force-fed alcohol to disorient them, and in some cases chili powder and other irritants are applied to bulls' eyes and genitals to agitate the animals.
 The 2014 ban was suspended and reinstated several times over the years.
 In January 2017, the Supreme Court upheld their previous ban and various protests arose in response.
 Due to these protests, on 21 January 2017, the Governor of Tamil Nadu issued a new ordinance that authorized the continuation of jallikattu events.
 On 23 January 2017 the Tamil Nadu legislature passed a bi-partisan bill, with the accession of the Prime Minister, exempting jallikattu from the Prevention of Cruelty to Animals Act (1960).
 As of January 2017 Jallikattu is legal in Tamil Nadu, but another organization may challenge the mechanism by which it was legalized, as the Animal Welfare Board of India claims that the Tamil Nadu Legislative Assembly does not have the power to override Indian federal law, meaning that the state law could possibly once again be nullified and jallikattu banned.

 Mexico

-Bullfighting has been banned in four Mexican states: Sonora in 2013, Guerrero in 2014, Coahuila in 2015, and Quintana Roo in 2019.
-It was banned "indefinitely" in Mexico City in 2022.
+Bullfighting has been banned in 5 of the 31 states of Mexico: Sonora in 2013, Guerrero in 2014, Coahuila in 2015, Quintana Roo in 2019, and Sinaloa in 2022.
+It was also banned "indefinitely" in Mexico City in 2022, but resumed on 29 January 2024 after a series of legal challenges.
+The country's highest court temporarily revoked a local ruling that sided with animal rights activists, allowing the events to take place again in the Plaza México, the world's largest bullfighting arena.
+This development was met with protests by animal rights activists outside the arena, highlighting the ongoing controversy surrounding the practice.